-The Board annually reviews the performance of the Board and each Committee, as well as individual Directors and the Chairman, using a comprehensive and structured self-assessment approach based on the individual input and responses of Directors.
+The Board annually reviews the performance of the Board and each Committee, as well as individual Directors and the Chair, using a comprehensive and structured self-assessment approach based on the individual input and responses of Directors.
 This includes consideration of the effectiveness of the Board and its performance against the requirements of its Charter as well as an assessment of the effectiveness of the structure and the composition of the Board.

 Every three years, the Board engages external consultants to undertake a review of the effectiveness and structure of the Board, comparing it to peer and competitor companies and advising on the skills, attributes and experience that the Board might collectively need to hold to ensure that the evolving strategic goals of Ansell continue to be met in the future.
-The last external review was completed in FY19.
+In FY22, the Board engaged an independent external consultant to conduct a review of the Board, its Committees and its individual Non-executive Directors.
+This review was completed in April 2023.
+This review was comprehensive and involved interviews with the Board, Executive Leadership Team (ELT) and other management, the provision of requested information including Board and Committee papers and minutes of meetings, and attendance at the Board and Committee meetings held in February 2023.